apigee/apigeetool-node/README.md

 (optional) If specified, use the time zone to format the timestamps on the log records.
 If not specified, then the default is UTC.
 The timestamp name should be a name such as "PST."

+## <a name="createdeveloper"></a>createdeveloper

+Creates a new Developer in Edge

+#### Example

+Create a developer.

+    apigeetool createdeveloper --email dev@one.tld --firstName fname --lastName lname --userName username

+#### Required parameters

+The following parameters are required.
+However, if any are left unspecified on the command line, and if apigeetool is running in an interactive shell, then apigeetool will prompt for them.

+See [Common Parameters](#commonargs) for a list of additional parameters, including the "-u" and "-p" parameters for username and password, and the "-o" parameter for organization name, all of which are required.

+`--email`  (required) Developer Email

+`--firstName`  (required) Developer's Firstname

+`--lastName`  (required) Developer's Lastname

+`--userName`  (required) Username for Developer

 # <a name="original"></a>Original Tool